 Why is Bitcoin a unique monetary system?
 How does it work?
 Why should you care?

 There are dozens of wallets to choose from when it comes to securing your private keys.
 Hardware, software, metal, paper, each with their own trade-offs.
-Remember: if you aren't holding your own private keys, you don't actually own bitcoin - you only own an IOU for BTC!
+Remember: if you aren't holding your own private keys, you don't actually own BTC - you only own an IOU!

 Holding your own keys ensures you can't lose money due to mistakes made by other people.
-Running a full node ensures no one can trick you into accepting invalid bitcoin payments.
-Running and using your own node gives you the strongest security model Bitcoin has to offer.
+Running a full node ensures no one can trick you into accepting invalid payments.
+Running and using your own node gives you the strongest security model available.

 Bitcoin didn't appear out of thin air - it is the result of decades of work.
-Many digital currency projects failed before Bitcoin succeeeded.
+Many digital currency projects failed before it succeeded.
 Understanding how we got here will help you understand where we're going.

 It is hard to find trustworthy reporting in the crypto space.
 Many "news" sites are pay-to-play or have incentives to favor certain projects.
 My recommended sites feature quality content and don't publish press releases as news.